On the Estimation of Latent Distances Using Graph Distances: General setting

 \section{General setting}

-Beyond the setting of a neighborhood graph considered in \secref{simple}, the graph distance method, in fact, performs similarly in more generality.
-We consider in this section the case of a link function that is compactly supported and establish a performance bound that is comparable to that of \thmref{graph-distance-simple}.
+Beyond the setting of a neighborhood graph considered in \secref{simple}, the graph distance method, in fact, performs similarly when the link function is discontinuous at the edge of its support, meaning when it drops abruptly to 0.
+A case in point is when $\phi(d) = p \IND{d \le r}$ for $p > 0$ constant, which corresponds to a random geometric graph with its edges independently deleted with probability $1-p$.
+See \figref{cities-general} for a numerical example illustrating this particular case.